 When I first went vegan, I knew nothing about vegan cooking.
-I relied on the few cookbooks that existed at that time, specifically Vegan with a Vengeance and Vegan Planet, and the culinary genius of a couple of friend.
+I relied on the few cookbooks that existed at that time, specifically Vegan with a Vengeance and Vegan Planet, and the culinary genius of a couple of friends.

 The assumption I made when I went vegan was that the lifestyle would feel restrictive.
 I would be saying goodbye to most of my favorite foods (I lived on eggs and cheese), spending the rest of my life eating vegetables and cardboard.
 What I learned, almost immediately, that my assumption was completely and utterly wrong.

 Veganism is not about restriction.
 It’s about finding creative and resourceful ways to take the animals out of your favorite foods.

 I first learned this lesson at a vegan Super Bowl party.
 I was newly vegan, a couple of months in, and celebrating the 2nd biggest food holiday with 6 of my favorite vegan friends.
 We were all fairly new to veganism and were fully into impressing one another with our vegan culinary skills.
 I still remember that incredible spread of BBQ tofu skewers, towering nachos, nut-based cheeses, double chocolate football shaped cupcakes, and so much more.
 But what I remember most vividly about that Super Bowl Sunday spread was a warm creamy and tangy vegan spinach artichoke dip.